Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2020.

 The S20 actually follows the Galaxy S10 – Samsung changed the naming convention to make it sound more modern.
 It looks familiar, feels familiar and has a largely predictable list of specifications and features.
 But considering the S10 was one of last year's standout handsets, that's no bad thing.

 Indeed, we're in the business of marginal gains here.
-The S20 might not have enough to justify an upgrade from an S10, but it is an absolutely stunning phone, and the best Android smartphone going.
+The S20 might not have enough to justify an upgrade from an S10, but it is an absolutely stunning handset, and the best Android phone going.

 Why?
 The screen is superb, being large, colourful and packed with detail while managing to look effortlessly natural at the same time.
 The audio performance is solid, especially when paired with a decent pair of headphones, and the battery life very healthy indeed.
 The interface zips along, and 5G and a 120Hz screen refresh rate give it the edge over the S10.